davidpal3c/villageRMS/README.md

     string connectionString = "Server=127.0.0.1;Port=3307;Database=RMS;User=group3;Password=$4DpA$sg4p3;";
     ```

-  A key file is needed to access the ssh tunnel for this db instance.
-Please contact for more information.
+  A pem key file is needed to access the ssh tunnel for this db instance.
+Please contact us for more information.

 5. Run the application from Visual Studio.